apace7/local_volume_database/docs/source/table_description.rst

 error columns:
 * _em = error minus = minus 1 sigma (or 16% confidence interval)
 * _ep = error plus = plus 1 sigma (84% confidence interval)
-* _ul = upper limit at 95% confidence interval (some are 90% or 84%, the goal is to make it consistent)
+* _ul = upper limit at 95% confidence interval (some are at 5sigma, 90% or 84%, but the goal is to make it consistent)

 ref: reference of author last name + ADS bibcode